Esri/dynamic-situational-awareness-qt/docs/README.md

 # Get the DSA apps

-For convenience, you can try out the DSA apps for yourself by downloading the DSA Vehicle and Handheld apps compiled for [Windows] and [Android], the [Message Simulator] app, and [sample local data] from ArcGIS Online.
+For convenience, you can try out the DSA Vehicle, Handheld, and Message Simulator yourself.
+Access the compiled versions for [Windows] and [Android], as well as [sample data] from ArcGIS Online.

 > [!IMPORTANT]
 > _Please note that these compiled versions of the app are examples only, and should not be used in a production environment._